Hash Function in Cryptography – A Comprehensive Study

 Conclusion

 The hash function in cryptography is one of the intrinsic techniques used for data security.
 No matter how big your data is, the function will shrink it into a smaller version.
 The hash function has several benefits.
-However, it needs to have some key features for that, such as speed, collision resistance, determinism, and more!
+However, it must have some key features, such as speed, collision resistance, determinism, and more!